Exact double averages of twisted L-values: Introduction

-From now on, assume that $N=N_1 N_2 M$ with $(N_1, N_2, M)$ a special level type, and that $K$ is an $(N_1,N_2, M)$-admissible imaginary quadratic field.
+From now on, assume that $N=N_1 N_2 M$ with $(N_1, N_2, M)$ a nice level type, and that $K$ is an $(N_1,N_2, M)$-admissible imaginary quadratic field.
 Our main results for elliptic modular forms extend and refine \cref{thm:prime} such $N$ and $K$.
-We address the reason for these restrictions in the outline of the proof below.
+For general nice level types, our formulas will involve a contribution from smaller levels, though when $M=1$ we will be able to isolate a sum over newforms.
+We address the reasons for our restrictions in the outline of the proof below.

 Let $\mathcal F(N)$ be the set of normalized eigenforms $f \in S_2(N)$ which are newforms of some level $N' | N$ such that (i) $\ord_p(N')$ is odd for each $p | N_1$, and (ii) the local representation of $\GL_2(\Q_p)$ associated to $f$ is discrete series for each $p | N_2$.
 For a character $\chi$ of $\Cl(K)$, denote by $\mathcal F(N; \chi)$ the subset of $f \in \mathcal F(N)$ such that $a_p(f) = \chi_p(\sqrt{-D_K})$ for each $p | N$ which ramifies in $K$.